 The Proposal for 2019

-Never before has comprehensive campaign finance reform for New York state elections been more necessary – or more possible.
-The past few years alone have seen more than a dozen scandals and convictions linked with money in politics.
+Never before has comprehensive campaign finance reform for New York state been more necessary – or more possible.
+The past few years alone have seen more than a dozen scandals linked with money in politics.
 High limits and big loopholes enable a political climate that gives even upstanding businesses a bad name, creates inefficiencies, and undermines the public’s trust in government.
 This year, thanks to the continued efforts of New York Leadership for Accountable Government (NY LEAD) in conjunction with the Brennan Center for Justice and others, Albany lawmakers have finally committed to adopting small donor public financing, a potentially powerful reform to address these problems.
 However, the effort to ensure that the final design of the reform lives up to this commitment continues.

-A small donor match system will put the needs of real voters — the business owners and workers who drive New York’s economy — back on the agenda.
-It will create a more honest and transparent government by reducing the influence of the select few who spend enormous amounts of money to gain outsize influence over policy.
-And it will end the wasteful arms race that forces so many businesses and business owners to siphon more and more money into politics, and enable a more efficient and transparent government.
+A small donor match system will put the needs of voters — including a business culture of growth and opportunity based on the best ideas and hard work — back on the agenda.
+It will reduce the wasteful arms race that forces so many businesses and business owners to siphon more and more money into politics, and enable a more efficient and transparent government.

 For more information on small donor match public financing and other campaign finance reform solutions, please visit the Brennan Center’s resource page.